eltons-academy/az-204/modules/containers-aca/solution.md

 # Lab Solution

-Default settings:
+The default settings for ACA are fairly reasonable:

-- scale 0-10
+- Scale: 0-10 replicas
-- cpu 0.5
+- CPU: 0.5
-- memory 1GB
+- Memory: 1GB

 Only certain CPU & memory combinations are allowed.
 Try to set the API to 0.2: